Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

 ### About- Us
 ![journal page of the About-Us page](assets/images/IMG_20210301_103918.jpg) This image shows the initial design for the About- Us page.
+It has two main sections- A Club Info section and a Coach Info section.
+The Club info section has the general basic information about the club itself- when it was founded and what weapons it trains.
+The Coach section has three subsections in which each of the three coaches are introduced and each coach has a few sentences written about them.
+The Club info section has the price information detailed here, although in the final version this was moved to the Schedule and Classes page.

 ### About- The Sport
 ![journal page of the About-The Sport page](assets/images/IMG_20210301_1039331.jpg) This image shows the initial design for the About- The Sport page.
+Initially, this page was going to have two main elements.
+A section on the history of fencing as a sport, and then some photos on the side.
+In the final design, the history of fencing was replaced by a list of commonly used fencing terms, with a single large photo above, rather than several down the side.

 ### Competitions
 ![journal page of the Competitions page](assets/images/IMG_20210301_1039332.jpg) This image shows the initial design for the Competitions page.
+The first idea was to have a calendar marking the upcoming competition, and the user would be able to scroll through the months of the year.
+This was replaced in the final design by a table, containing all of the same information.
+The second element on the page is the table containing the results of the past competitions.
+In the final design, in order to make the tables compatible with smaller screens, a scroll bar was added to the x-axis in order to view all of the table.

 ### Pics (changed to Gallery in the website)
 ![journal page of the Gallery page](assets/images/IMG_20210301_103946.jpg) This image shows the initial design for the Gallery page.
+This was a simple image, only showing that there would be 3 sections to the page- each with a heading describing the group of photos below.
+In the final design, there were only 2 sections.

 ### Schedule (changed to Schedule and Classes in the website)
 ![journal page of the Schedule page](assets/images/IMG_20210301_104019.jpg) This image shows the initial design for the Schedule and Classes page.
+At the top of the page, is a table with the weekly schedule of the club.
+It details the starting and end times for all of the classes as well as the name of each class on the particular day of the week.
+In the final design, in order to make the tables compatible with smaller screens, a scroll bar was added to the x-axis in order to view all of the table.
+Below that, is the section describing each class.
+It details the duration of the sessions as well as a brief breakdown of the class.
+It was here, that the pricing was added.
+Finally, This also has the Clu Events section that goes into further detail of the events mentioned on the Homepage.

 ### Contact Us
 ![journal page of the Contact Us page](assets/images/IMG_20210301_104040.jpg) This image shows the initial design for the Contact Us page.
+At the top of the page is the contact information- phone number and email and address.
+In the final website, opening times were also added to this section.
+Additionally, this section was expanded horizontally, rather than stacked as shown in the image.
+Below the contact information is a form the users can fill out to request more information.
+The drawing shows a basic form idea, though the final form was more detailed.
+To the right, is the example of the blurb to be shown above the form.

 # The Website